thaysom22/gitpod-full-template-dec2020/TESTING.md

 ### Gameboard component

+* When main page is displayed from welcome modal the gameboard grid is displayed as two centered columns of 8 rectanges benath the scorebaord and click to play components containing LATEX rendered math expressions.
+On tablet devices the expressions display in a 4x4 grid with same page layout.
+On desktop devices the 4x4 grid displays to the right of the scoreboard and click to play components.
+* All mathematical expressions are readable on all device sizes and centered in their containers with no overflow on any device size.
+* When the grid is initially displayed, the cursor does not display as a pointer when any part of this element is hovered over and nothing happens if anywhere in this element is clicked.
+* If the page is refreshed and when the welcome modal is submitted again with other difficulty level, the above tests were repeated.
+The grid displays with a different set of mathematical expressions with different form and numbers.
+If this is repeated again and again with the same difficulty level then each time a new set of expressions is displayed.
+* Once player 1 has clicked 'click to play' element and a final random number has been generated: hovering anywhere over a rectangle in this gameboard grid the cursor displays as a pointer and when any element is clicked the grid is hidden behind a gameboard overlay.
+The overlay covers the entire gameboard exactly on all device sizes.
+* The gameboard overlay content contains the LaTEX rendered expression exactly equal to the content of the element of the covered grid that was selected, beneath this the text: 'evaluate when x=a' where a is the number currently displayed in the click to play element.
+Beneath this, an input element that focuses and allows text/numerical input when clicked on, finally beneath this: two buttons, 'Enter' and 'Choose again'.
+* On all device sizes the content of the gameboard overlay displays in a vertical column layout and does not overflow the area of the elliptical inner container.
+The text and LaTEX are readable on all device sizes.
+* When the gamebaord overlay is displayed no where else on the page is clickable EXCEPT the info button.
+If the info button is clicked then all content except header dissapears and the instructions element is displayed and visible above the instructions box.
+The info button can be clciked again and all previous page content returns and instrcutions box hides.
+* Both the 'enter' and 'choose again' buttons exhibit a smooth grow effect on hovering and return to orginal size when active.
+* If no answer is entered in the input box (left blank) and 'enter' button is clicked: text in red appears above the 'enter button': 'Enter a valid value' for 5 seconds before hiding.
+The overlay does not hide and the rest of the content does not change.
+* If an non-numerical or invalid answer (spaces, letters, symbols) is entered in the input box and 'enter' button is clicked: text in red appears above the 'enter button': 'Enter a valid value' for 5 seconds before hiding.
+The overlay does not hide and the rest of the content does not change.
+* If the 'choose again' button is clicked when there is content or no content in the input box, the overlay hides and the gamebaord displays with all elements clickable.
+If any expression is clicked then the overlay reopens with the input box empty and no error messages displayed.
+* If the correct answer for the value of the expression shown is entered, the background of the overlay turns green and the input box and buttons are hidden and replaced  by a tick icon and text saying: "correct", "chosen expression value ranking: " (The ranking of the chosen expression for the random number generated) and "score for your turn: " (The score based upon the ranking).
+This test was repeated for numerous different expressions and variable values to confirm this content is displayed whenever the answer is correct.
+* When player 1 submits a valid but incorrect answer in the gameboard overlay input, the background of the overlay turns red and the input box and buttons are hidden and replaced by content: "Incorrect, the correct answer was: a" where a is the correct value for the chosen expression and random number displayed in click to play element; "chosen expression value ranking: " and "score for your turn: " (which is -1 if answer submitted is incorrect).
+* After a correct or incorrect (valid) answer is submitted, the overlay hides again after 5 seconds.
+The score increase for the player 1 scoreboard is equal to the score for turn value just displayed in overlay.
+The click to play is displaying a pulsing ? icon with player 2 name above.
+The rectangle containing the grid expression that was just selected by player 1 now has a grey background.
+When player 2 clicks the ? icon and a final random number is displayed, all grid expression rectangles on the gameboard are clickable EXCEPT the one with a grey background.
+* The above tests where completed for player 2's turn and again for player 1's turn until the end of the game.
+Each time the selected expression turned gey and was not available to click for the follow plater's turn.
+Once an expression was chosen from the grid and turned grey it was never clickable again during the game.
+Then a new game was started with same difficulty level and the tests were repeated again for the different expressions.
+The again, twice, with other difficulty level.

+**Bugs fixed**

+* After a valid answer is submitted in gameboard overlay input, the event listener and pulse effect on the ? click to play element is activated before the gameboard is visible.
+This is confusing to users and interupts the flow of the game.
+Fix: a delay equal to the time the gameboard overlay shows for was added before the event listner and pulse effect are added.
+* MathJax content not rendering as intended after HTML is updated by javascript (prompted by user interactions).
+Fix: added a call to  MathJax.typeset() function to render updated html content after expressions for questions have been generated during gameboard setup.
+* Gameboard grid element has uneven horizontal space either side and is pushed up against the right edge of viewport.
+Fix: removed margins from grid item and added padding to main page wrapper and to wrapper for gamebaord for tablet sizes and above.
+* Buttons have a jerky animation between hover and active pseudo class states.
+Fix: changed active state transform to scale(1) so that satisfying press down effect is still achieved but button does not 'bounce' in an awkward way when clicked quickly.
+* Gameboard overlay was extending over whitespace to the right of grid on tablet and mobile.
+Fix: used calc() to reduce the width of gameboad overlay by the x-padding on gamebaord wrapper.
+* With elliptical border, gameboard overlay content was overflowing outside border on tablet and desktop devices.
+Fix: reduced border radius to make overlay content border a rectangle with curved corners and increased height of container for overlay content on tablet and desktop sizes so all content fits comfortably.
+* If the info button is clicked when gameboard overlay is displayed, the gamboard overlay does not hide.
+Fix: Used jQuery to add .hide class to outer parent gameboard-wrapper, not gamebaord-grid-container when info button is clicked.
+* If the info button is clicked when gameboard overlay is displayed, the header is obscured by the instructions element.
+Fix: changed .hide class from display:none to visibility: hidden style to push header up.

+### 4. Gameover Modal

+*
+*

+**Bugs fixed**

 * On final player2 turn the gameover modal was displaying before the user could see the background color change to indicate a correct/incorrect response.
 Fix: corrected by adding a delay equal to the delay for gameboard overlay feedback to the showGameoverModal function in the GameoverModal constructor
 * Gameover modal always displaying 'this is a draw'.
 Fix: by corrected arguments passed to calculateScore function to player1Score and player2Score.
 * When restart game is clicked and player1 first choses an expression, the chosen expression is displayed twice in gameboard overlay.
 Fix: removed event listener from click to play ? element in DOM before gameover modal is closed when game restarted.
-* After a valid answer is submitted in gameboard overlay input, the event listener and pulse effect on the ? click to play element is activated before the gameboard is visible.
-This is confusing to users and interupts the flow of the game.
-Fix: a delay equal to the time the gameboard overlay shows for was added before the event listner and pulse effect are added.
-* MathJax content not rendering as intended after HTML is updated by javascript (prompted by user interactions).
-Fix: added a call to  MathJax.typeset() function to render updated html content after expressions for questions have been generated during gameboard setup.
-* Gameboard grid element has uneven horizontal space either side and is pushed up against the right edge of viewport.
-Fix: removed margins from grid item and added padding to main wrapper for page.